FDoronio79/paper-stonks/journals/jessica_lora.md

 I worked with Tiffany to complete the FasAPIs for Positions.
 I did the GET all, POST create, and DELETE.
 We figured out the ForeignKey fields for Positions and Transactions.

+## October 12-13, 2022

+Today: I worked on the buy and sell form.

+I researched how to have a pop up appear on the side of the website when a button is clicked, called off-canvas in bootstrap.
+I add this functionality to the StockDetail page that Matt worked on.
+Additionally, I made a table to go into that pop up.
+I had to figure out how to get information from the stock API, Alpha Vantage.
+Luckily, Matt had aleady pulled data from it on another page, so I followed a similar method.
+I was able to get the name and price of the stock to appear in the table.

+## October 14-15, 2022

+Today: I worked on the table for buy and sell form.

+Once I had the form made, I had to figure out how to prevent the form from submitting if the quantity entered is 0 or if the quantity entered surpasses the ammount a user can afford.
+This took some time to work out getting a user's buying power and multiplying that with the price of the stock.
+Matt and Leo assisted in figuring this out.

+## October 17-18, 2022

+Today: I worked on the ReadMe

+Using the example ReadMe provided in Project Advice, I made the ReadMe today.
+I kept the main ReadMe page short and simple like the suggestion and added links to the additional information.
+It is mostly done, but I think we may add a Demo page and I may modify the API page.

+## October 19, 2022

+Today: I figured out how to make unit tests!!

+Following the video of James making unit tests, I was able to create 4 unit tests.
+I want them to be checked by an instructor but I think they are good to go.
+All 4 unit tests test endpoints only.
+I would like to learn how to run a unit test on the query functions, and making a mock database in the future.

+## October 20, 2022

+Today: I reconvened with my team and set a plan for finishing up our project.

+We made a plan to start transitioning to getting ready to submit the project.
+We want to be able to deploy the project this weekend or Monday.
+I made plans to help my teammates make unit tests tomorrow or on the weekend.
+Additionally, I will focus on CI/CD documentation.
+We need to figure out how to clean up the code to finally submit it.